 Description: We spared no expense!
 The Jurassic Park River Adventure takes you on a seemingly harmless water cruise until life finds a way, and you find yourself face-to-face with velociraptors and a Tyrannosaurus rex!

 Where to sit: The ride vehicles are five-rowed boats that seat five people per row.
 Although it is a water ride, it’s not entirely guaranteed that you’ll get soaked.
 Of course, the front row is the most exciting and has the best view, but that’s the row most likely to get you soaked on the 85-foot drop.
 I’ve had good luck avoiding the big soak in the middle and back rows, so choose accordingly.

-The newest and most thrilling addition to Islands of Adventure.
+Description: This is the newest and most thrilling addition to Islands of Adventure!
 VelociCoaster takes you on a dash alongside Jurassic World’s most fearsome predators.
-As the name implies, this is a true coaster and includes a 155 ft (47m) top hat, multiple barrel rolls, several power launches, and gets to a maximum speed of 77 mph (110km/h).
+As the name implies, this is a true coaster and includes a 155 ft (47m) top hat, multiple barrel rolls, and several power launches while reaching a maximum speed of 77 mph (110km/h).

-Here’s a dino adventure more tailored for the little ones!
+Description: Here’s a dino adventure tailored for the little ones!
 Pteranodon Flyers will take you and your child on a gentle glide through the treetops!
-Keep in mind, this ride is intended for kids, so nobody taller than 56″ can ride unless accompanied by a little one, with some exceptions.
+Keep in mind that this ride is intended for kids, so nobody taller than 56″ can ride unless accompanied by a little one, with some exceptions.

 Where to sit: Each ride vehicle is two seats that sit single file, and the younger guest will be placed in the front seat.
 This is a really fun ride, and either seat provides a lovely bird’s-eye view of the surrounding Jurassic Park area.